AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 While prebuilt binaries are not yet available for all platforms, OCIO is available via several platform's package managers.

+Please note that the package managers will install the current stable release.
+If you want OCIO v2, you currently must build from source.
+See :ref:`building-from-source`.

 Fedora and RHEL
 ^^^^^^^^^^^^^^^